teararoa2022/teararoa2022.github.io/teararoa.md

 {% leaflet_geojson "/assets/teararoa/teararoa.geojson" %}
 {% endleaflet_map %}
 <br/>

-And here are some interesting or funny statistics about this adventure so far:
+And here are some statistics
+about this adventure so far:
 {% include homepage_stats.html %}

 <br/><br/>

-We now let you follow our (many) steps in the articles below!
+Finally, you can follow our (many) steps in the articles below!